JesusChuz/MyIaCPortfolio/README.md

 📦 Container App

-Deploy a Container App connected to Azure Container Registry.
+Deploy a Container App connected to DockerHub.

 Enable ingress for external access.